 - Ozonated oil is applied to the gum tissue and surgical site before suturing

-“Ozone in implant dentistry is not about reinventing the procedure.
-It is about reducing the two biggest risks, infection and poor bone integration, using a tool that adds minimal time, cost, and complexity to an already well-established protocol.”
+Ozone in implant dentistry is not about changing the procedure.
+It targets the two biggest early risks, infection and poor bone integration, with a tool that adds little time, cost, or complexity to a well-established protocol.

 | Component | Typical Cost |